dojo/framework/README.md

 * [`dojo/webpack-contrib`](https://github.com/dojo/webpack-contrib) - Specialized webpack loaders and plugins used by the Dojo toolchain.
 * [`dojo/web-editor`](https://github.com/dojo/web-editor) - A web editor that can run projects exported from `cli-export-project`

+## Migrating Versions

 ### Version 2.x to 3.x Migration Guide

 See the [v3 migration guide](./docs/V3-Migration-Guide.md) for details on upgrading from version 2.x to version 3.x.

+### Version 3.x to 4.x Migration Guide

+See the [v4 migration guide](./docs/V4-Migration-Guide.md) for details on upgrading from version 3.x to version 4.x.

 ### Examples